cometbft/cometbft/docs/references/architecture/adr-119-dog-mempool-gossip.md

   Moreover, in our experiments most metrics have improved, with no observed degradation in any area.
 The reduction of redundant messages has a system-wide positive impact, contributing to faster consensus, lower transaction latency, and more efficient resource utilization (#4606).
-- Routes with lower latencies are implicitly favoured by cutting routes to peers that send the duplicate
+- Routes with lower latencies are implicitly favoured by cutting routes through peers that sent a duplicate transaction later in time.
-- By cutting routes that go through a peer that sent the duplicates later in time, the protocol implicitly favors faster routes.

 ### Negative

+- It takes around 5 to 15 minutes for nodes to build a stable routing table, depending on network conditions and node configuration.
+This shouldn't pose a problem as it is expected for nodes to run for a long time.

+### Neutral

 - The new protocol is not compatible with the existing experimental feature that limits disseminating transactions up to a specified number of peers.
 If both are enabled simultaneously, the mempool will work but not as expected.

-### Neutral

-- At this point, DOG cannot be fine tuned with too many parameters.
-The reason for this is that the protocol was very resilient based on all our tests.
-But this is something that might be revisited when users start using it in production.
 - Mixed networks are supported, nodes not having DOG enabled will not receive the new messages related to the protocol.
 But the network will not benefit from the protocol as expected.

 ## References